Yunchieh/MITx-6.00.2x/Lecture 1/Exercise 1.md

-As a burgler robs a house, she finds the following items:
+<b>As a burgler robs a house, she finds the following items:
-​
  * Dirt - Weight: 4, Value: 0

  * Computer - Weight: 10, Value: 30